 Long Snake Eye Turquoise Ring

-Long Snake Eye Turquoise Ring handmade my Zuni artist Peter Haloo.
+Long Snake Eye Turquoise Ring handmade my Zuni artist Peter Haloo III.
 This remarkable ring features small hand cut sleeping beauty turquoise stones set in sterling silver.
 The ring is size 7.5 but can be sized on request.

 Sleeping Beauty Turquoise